ChrisPritchard/GrislyGrotto/setup.md

 3. Reload nginx: `sudo nginx -s reload`

 All going well, browsing to your domain should show the site.
 Don't forget to delete any rules that allowed port 3000 or 5000 now!
 Shouldn't need them.

+## Setting up lets encrypt

+Follow the instructions here: https://certbot.eff.org/.
+If you are using a supported OS (listed at the top as a suggest pre-req) this should be trivial:

+- Pick nginx and your os, then followed the simple instructions to configure the cert
+- When prompted, opt to force http traffic to https.

+Should take less than a minute, and then can test (once/if you have configured incoming 443 traffic through the security group or your firewall) that the site is hosted properly via https://